Excel VBA 2 Dimensional Array Initialization

 In order to input data in an array, the user needs to address each array element according to their address and then assign value to them.

-For example, in the case of the array mentioned above, store the string “random” in the array array name (5).
+For example, in the case of the array mentioned above, we store the string “random” in the array array name (5).

-Dim arrayName(rowSie, colSize) as variant
+Dim arrayName(rowSize, colSize) as variant

 arrayName(5)="random"